wrrulos/mcptool/README.md

 NOTE: The Bungeecord comes with my RBungeeExploit plugin which has the following commands:

   - /connect [ip:port] This command sends you to the specified server
   - /set-uuid [uuid] This command changes your UUID to the specified uuid.

-  This plugin also gives you a random UUID on login.

 [*] listening